Rishi Sunak and Jeremy Hunt in talks to scrap phase two of HS2 as costs spiral

 “The fundamental problem is these changes are just making it more expensive so you’re not going to get the benefits as quickly and it’s going to cost more.”

-Tory MP Michael Fabricant, who pressed Mr Sunak on the issue in the Commons on Wednesday, said: “HS2 is a dysfunctional company unable to control its own budget.
+Mr Fabricant said: “HS2 is a dysfunctional company unable to control its own budget.
 Its design is already out of date.
 Lichfield and other areas have already suffered economic damage as roads are closed and businesses are disrupted.

 “This nonsense can’t be allowed to continue.
 The costs to our nation are way too high.
 It’s time to call an end to this failed project.
 It should end with phase one.”